ciordia9/buffett-radar/NOTES_FOR_NEXT_WEEK.md

 ## Reminder for AI Agent:

 When you run next week's radar:
-1. Read `market_intelligence_log.json` first (Step 2.0)
+1. Read `market_intelligence_log.json` first (Step 2.0 Part A)
+2. Read `my_positioning.json` second (Step 2.0 Part B) - understand the user's allocation and strategic questions
-2. Stay curious—capture interesting ideas even if contradictory
+3. Stay curious—capture interesting ideas even if contradictory
-3. Note sentiment shifts and data patterns
+4. Note sentiment shifts and data patterns
-4. Update the log organically—no forcing
+5. Update the log organically—no forcing
-5. If an inflection point emerges, highlight it
+6. If an inflection point emerges, highlight it
+7. **Always provide personalized positioning assessment** at the end (Step 4.4)

 **Trust the process.** Over time, scattered observations will coalesce into clear patterns.
-Your job is to gather intelligence, not force interpretations.
+Your job is to gather intelligence AND provide decision support tailored to the user's positioning.